 - As a meal card; a meal plan is assigned to individual accounts.
-Please see above for information regarding meal plan choices. - As a library card; to check out books and other materials.
-Privileges are determined by the Library. - As a building key; all individuals residing in the residence halls use the card to gain access to the building. - As identification for access to certain areas of campus (i.e. the front gate, computer labs, etc.) - · As identification to pick up refund and pay checks.
+Please see above for information regarding mealplan choices. - As a library card; to check out books and other materials.
+Privileges are determined by the Library. - As a building key; all individuals residing in the residence halls use the card to gain access to the building. - As identification for access to certain areas of campus (i.e. the front gate, computer labs, etc.) - As identification to pick up refund and pay checks. - Virtual ID cards are available for iOS and Android devices

 Report lost or stolen cards immediately to the Student Accounts/Enrolment Services Office in Baylis Hall.
 The card will be deactivated.
 If you find a card, please turn it in to Student Accounts.
 Note: If you later find your card, it will not be usable and should be turned in to Student Accounts.
-There is a \$25 replacement fee for a new card, to be made at the Bursar's Office.
+There is a \$25 replacement fee for a new card, to be madeat the Bursar's Office.